nedbat/coveragepy/doc/cmd.rst

 .. _Cobertura: http://cobertura.sourceforge.net

-You can specify the name of the output file with the ``--output-xml`` switch.
+You can specify the name of the output file with the ``-o`` switch.

 Other common reporting options are described above in :ref:`cmd_reporting`.